 Day 23.
 Fish River Canyon to Orange (Gariep) River Highlights.
 Orange (Gariep) River, Namibia.
 Accommodation.
 Felix Unite.Leaving the majestic Fish River Canyon area we travel south to the Gariep (Orange) river.
 Our accommodation lies on the banks of the river on the Namibian side.
 On arrival, we have the opportunity to partake in an optional canoe safari on the river to see the striking Richtersveld scenery, or simply relax on the water’s edge.

 Day 24.
 Orange (Gariep) River to Cederberg Area Highlights.
 Cederberg, South Africa.
 Accommodation.
 Highlanders Camp, Cederberg.Crossing into South Africa, we continue south through rocky outcrops and the famous 'Namaqualand', well known for its prolific display of wildflowers that bloom in the spring (best seen between August – September).
 Our accommodation is nestled against a hill overlooking the Olifants River with views of the vast Cederberg Mountains.
 It is here we have the opportunity to sample some of the beautiful wines of the region and celebrate our last night together.

 Day 25.
 Cederberg to Cape Town Highlights.
-Cape Town, South Africa.Packing for the last time, we board our truck and drive to Cape Town where our tour ends.
+Cape Town, South Africa.Packing for the last time, we drive to Cape Town where our tour ends.

 Court Classique Suite Hotel is set among the embassy buildings in suburban Arcadia, Pretoria.
 This 3-storey building is 3.9 km from the city centre allowing easy access to restaurants, cinemas shops and cultural attractions.
 It's also 6.5 km from the Pretoria National Botanical Garden.
 Court Classique Suite Hotel offers single and double ensuite rooms, free WiFi, a restaurant, swimming pool, a spa room and wine cellar.